"A site that truly grants readers a little vicarious adventure" - Toronto Globe and Mail

 As for Bloomington, I haven’t been back in more than a year.
 But when I departed, the Starbucks outlets were doing a brisk business (though they’re still no match for Shanghai), the protesters had long since moved on to other causes, and the windows of all the stores were intact.

-Jeffrey N. Wasserstrom teaches Chinese and world history at the University of California, Irvine.
-He writes for academic journals, and his travel writing, reviews and commentaries in general interest periodicals such as the Los Angeles Times, Newsweek, Outlook India and Hemispheres.
-This essay was adapted from “All the Coffee In China,” a chapter in his latest book, China’s Brave New World—And Other Tales for Global Times.
+This essay was adapted from “All the Coffee In China,” a chapter in China’s Brave New World—And Other Tales for Global Times.

 Photo by Jeffrey N. Wasserstrom.